Labor Day, the first Monday in September, falls on September 6, 2021 this year.

 Over the years this holiday has evolved from a being a labor union celebration into a celebration of the unofficial end of summer, especially for families with kids.

-Note: This information is provided by event sponsors.
-Sometimes conditions require cancellations or changes of dates, times and location which are not reflected in the original schedule.
+Note: Sometimes conditions require cancellations or changes of dates, times and location which are not reflected in the original schedule.
 Before planning a trip to visit one of the listed events, it is suggested that you call the event sponsor to confirm the event schedule or for additional information on the event.

 Stay tuned --- we will be updating this list as the event sponsors confirm this year's events.